Frequently Asked Questions

 About Edith Cowan College

 A : Edith Cowan College (ECC) is located on Edith Cowan Universities Mount Lawley and Joondalup Campus in Perth Western Australia.
 The campuses are serviced by main bus routes and train services.
 Full details on how to get to the campuses can be found in the Transport section.

 Q : What courses are available at ECC?

-A : ECC offers Diploma and Postgraduate programs in the areas of Business, Computing & IT, Communications, Hotel Management, Engineering and Health Studies.
+A : ECC offers Diploma and Postgraduate programs in the areas of Commerce, Computing & IT, Communications, Hotel Management, Engineering and Health Studies.
 For more information please visit our courses page.

 Q : When can I start studying?